ska-telescope/sdp-prototype/deploy/charts/README.md

 This informs you that `etcd` tried to resolve its own address, and for some reason got two different answers both times.
-Interestingly, the `92.242.132.24` address is not actually in-cluster, but from the Internet, and re-appears if we attempt to `ping` a nonexistant DNS name:
+Interestingly, the `92.242.132.24` address is not actually in-cluster, but from the Internet, and re-appears if we attempt to `ping` a nonexistent DNS name:

     $ ping does.not.exist
 	Pinging does.not.exist [92.242.132.24] with 32 bytes of data: